ramnauth/ramnauth.github.io/_posts/CS 101 2018/2018-11-07-operating-systems.md

 An operating system must be aware of requests that are **privileged** (allowed) versus **non-privileged** (aka not allowed).
 To do this, your OS will request the **identity** of the user or application making the request.
 Then, to make sure the person/application isn't lying, the computer **authenticates**.
 Usually, a username and the password must be correctly given.

 Today, we have many sophisticated ways of authentication, such as magnetic cards (like our LIU ids) or biometric data (like a retina or fingerprint scanner).

+In the next few classes, we'll look at these components in more detail.